 "Ben was born deaf.
 The full extent of his impairment wasn't realized until he was about three years old.
-All this information I've gotten from my Aunt Rachel, my mother's sister.
+All this information I got from my Aunt Rachel, my mother's sister.
 Supposedly it's a recessive genetic birth defect.
 It must go way, way back because they never figured out where it came from.

-"By what I've been told, Mom and Daddy took the news fine at first.
-But Aunt Rachel told me it was like something snapped in my father the more tests they ran and the more they found out.
+"From what I've been told, Mom and Daddy took the news fine at first.
+But Aunt Rachel told me it was like something snapped in my father as more tests were run and more was found out.
 Daddy started drinking and turned into a jerk overnight.
 He refused to have anything to do with Benjamin.
-By the age of five, Ben was enrolled in a boarding school and sent away to live there.
+When Ben was five, he was enrolled in a boarding school and sent away to live there.
 Aunt Rachel told me it was the best thing for him, no matter how cruel that sounds.
 Daddy's drinking made him violent, and my understanding is that Benjamin was often a target for his anger."